nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Introduction/README.md

 <p>Here are the two applications together:
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-03/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Introduction/9.png" alt="Plaintext Editor and Plaintext Viewer" width="1000"></p></p>

+As some pieces of information, such as title of the project and its description can occur in many different places, Inseri allows to modify/update them all centrally.

 Having created and viewed the Title and brief description of the Project, we shall learn next how to upload primary data, starting with images.
 TO BE CONTINUED....